emtecinc/signalr-tester/README.md

 **Step 4**: Run the tool

 Run the `SignalR Tester` tool from start menu or Desktop.
-The tool will guide you through a wizard, just following along and you will be able to test you Hub.
+The tool will guide you through a wizard, just following along and you will be able to test your Hub.

 **NOTE** - **A `Default Agent` comes pre-installed out of box, which can only ramp up connections to Hub.**